Duckenfield Hall (1783 ship): Fate

-A report from Hull, dated 20 September 1820, stated that Duckenfield Hall had grounded in the Orkneys on her way back from Davis Strait.
-The next issue of Lloyd's List, four days later, reported that Duckenfield Hall, Madison, master, from Davis Strait to Hull, had put into the Orkneys to discharge her cargo.
+A report from Hull, dated 20 September 1820, stated that Duckenfield Hall had grounded in "The Orkneys" [sic] (archaic usage for the Orkney islands) on her way back from Davis Strait.
+The next issue of Lloyd's List, four days later, reported that Duckenfield Hall, Madison, master, from Davis Strait to Hull, had put into Orkney to discharge her cargo.
 Her back had been broken.

 During the 1820 season, some 200 vessels participated in the northern whale fishery.
-Four were lost: Highflyer, of Hull, and Hope, of London, were lost at Greenland, Brothers, of Hull, was lost at Davis Straits, and Duckenfield Hall was lost in the Orkneys.
+Four were lost: Highflyer, of Hull, and Hope, of London, were lost at Greenland, Brothers, of Hull, was lost at Davis Straits, and Duckenfield Hall was lost in The Orkneys [sic].
 The rest returned safely.